Skip to main contentSkip to main navigationSkip to footer content

 Get your PhD

-At UHC, you’ll have opportunities to become a teaching assistant or adjunct professor, boosting your vitae with actual teaching experience.
-Your first two years of PhD coursework won’t be busy work leading up to your dissertation.
-Your advisor will help you focus on a topic that you’re passionate about, and you’ll draft outlines and full chapters of your dissertation before you enter your final year.
+Your first two years of PhD coursework will include activities leading up to completing your dissertation.
+Your advisor will help you focus on a topic that you are passionate about, and you will draft outlines and full chapters of your dissertation before you enter your final year.

 Past dissertation topics include:

-• The reunification between adopted individuals and their biological parents
+• The reunification between adopted individuals and their biological parents; and

-Our doctoral graduates go on to teach in colleges across the country, serve as site visitors for accreditation and officers in local and national professional organizations, own large successful private practices and hold administrative positions in mental health agencies.
+Our doctoral graduates go on to teach in colleges across the country, serve as site visitors for accreditation and officers in local and national professional organizations, own large successful private practices, and hold administrative positions in mental health agencies, schools, and universities.

 Archdiocese of New Orleans